pulkitagrawal20/Gallery-App/README.md

 -Fetch colors and labels according to image and make an image cardview according to it.

+-Adding Image From Device Gallery.

+-Share Image To Different Apps.

 -Save data in shared preferences

 -Performs async task to get redirected